KYC Request Submission workflow

 Any Aadhaar document that is fetched from a source outside of FP's ecosystem would not be allowed.

-Once the Identity document is successfully fetched, you need to use Update a KYC Request API to attach this document as a proof of address.
-To do this, you can choose address.proof_type as aadhaar and you can mention the id of the identity_document against the address.proof, as shown below -
+Once the Identity document is successfully fetched, you need to use Update a KYC Request API to attach this document as a proof of address and proof of identity.
+To do this, you can choose address.proof_type as aadhaar and you can mention the id of the identity_document against the fields address.proof and identity_proof, as shown below -

 # Displaying only a part of the object for brevity